axxo1337/OpenGL-Hk/README.md

 ## What is this?

-A proof of concept (POC) OpenGL hook I made because many people came to me for question regarding a video I had released <br />
-on YouTube about it.
+A proof of concept (POC) OpenGL hook I made because many people came to me for question regarding a video I had released on YouTube about it.

 ![Screenshot](/repo/screenshot.png "Screenshot")